Christian-Stieber/Christians-HTML-Parser/ReadMe.md

 # KNOWN SHORTCOMINGS

 * reads HTML, not XHTML.
 Probably HTML5.
-* the list of named character references is woefully incomplete; all unknown references are just turned into U+FFFD ("REPLACEMENT CHARACTER")
+* the list of named character references is woefully incomplete
 * no information on errors
 * assumes UTF-8 input, and creates UTF-8 output